 Social media is a popular tool for communication and entertainment.
 Few people would question the fact that people are spending an increasing amount of time on these new media platforms.
 In recent years, social media has become much more visual in presentation and layout.
-However, it is the evolution of the technology used to manipulate and alter images that have researchers concerned as the lines blur between social perception and reality, especially when it comes to the development of body dysmorphia.
+However, it’s the evolution of the technology used to manipulate and alter images that have researchers concerned as the lines blur between social perception and reality, especially when it comes to the development of body dysmorphia.

-In the past decades, people are accustomed to seeing heavily edited images in advertisements.
+In the past decades, people have become accustomed to seeing heavily edited images in advertisements.
 The fact that individuals in these ads have been airbrushed either physically or digitally is not a surprise.
 But now the technology has advanced to a level where the common social media platforms like Instagram, Facebook and Snapchat all have heavily edited photos.
 These images can portray an unrealistic and unattainable reality.
 Social media’s impact on body image can lead to body dysmorphia as viewers and users try to attain the unattainable.

-The question is whether social media users are aware that these images of average, everyday people are altered through the use of newer digital filters?
+The question is whether social media users are aware that these images of average, everyday people are altered using newer digital filters.
 The brain of the viewer who is looking at the image may not realize that it has been altered.
-This lack of awareness can have a negative impact on the viewer’s personal body image, and potentially lead to an eating disorder.
+This lack of awareness can have a negative impact on the viewer’s personal body image, and potentially lead to an eating disorder like body dysmorphia.

 Image and video editing software have been around for many years.
-These also could create an unrealistic expectation of beauty.
-What has changed is that now there are downloadable apps that offer high-tech image filtering capabilities.
-Now almost anybody can modify a photo on their smartphone, no previous experience required.
-Photo editing applications like Adobe Lightroom or Facetune make it easy for users to boost color saturation, clear up one’s complexion or whiten a person’s teeth.
+What’s changed is that now there are downloadable apps that offer high-tech image filtering capabilities.
+Now almost anybody can modify a photo on their smartphone, with no previous experience required.
+Photo editing applications like Adobe Lightroom or Facetune make it easy for users to boost color saturation, clear up one’s complexion, or whiten a person’s teeth.

 If you’re wondering, “does social media cause body dysmorphia?”
 The answer is that it may be a contributing factor.
-The fact that software Lightroom can alter reality is not problematic.
-Issues occur when the people who are viewing the images are not aware that they are looking at a distorted reality.
-This images may present body image concepts that are physically unrealistic.
-Yet, due to the everyday, common feel of many social media platforms, viewers are sometimes tricked into believing they are looking at unedited photos, which can lead to social media body dysmorphia.
+The fact that software can alter reality is not problematic.
+Issues occur when the people who are viewing the images are not aware that they’re looking at a distorted and edited reality.
+These edited images may present body image concepts that are physically unrealistic.
+Yet, due to the everyday, common feel of many social media platforms, viewers are sometimes tricked into believing they’re looking at unedited photos, which can lead to social media body dysmorphia.

 Recent articles in the JAMA state that plastic surgeons are increasingly receiving requests to make patients look like their selfie images.
 Again, this is because photo editing software is becoming the norm, which is altering people’s perception of beauty and their overall body image.

-Other Studies have already shown that there is a correlation between body dysmorphia and social media, but there’s also a correlation between social media use and eating disorders like Orthorexia.
+Other studies show that there’s not only a correlation between body dysmorphia and social media, but there’s also a correlation between social media use and eating disorders like orthorexia.
 People with this disease excessively focus on what they consider healthy eating.
-In doing this, they can actually start to damage their physical health.
-Studies have shown a correlation between orthorexia and obsessive-compulsive disorder.
-Some studies are pointing to a link between Instagram users and signs of orthorexia.
+In doing this, they can damage their physical health.
+Studies have also shown a correlation between orthorexia and obsessive-compulsive disorder (OCD).
+And some studies are pointing to a link between Instagram users and signs of orthorexia.

 As more studies are conducted, it appears that the heavy consumption of social media content can lead to negative consequences.
 There’s a strong tie between body dysmorphia and social media.
-And although social media alone may not create eating disorders and other mental health concerns, but these websites can exacerbate a pre-existing problem.
-For comments or questions about this topic or eating disorders in general, please reach out to us.
+And although social media alone may not create eating disorders, like body dysmorphia, and other mental health concerns, it can exacerbate a pre-existing problem.
+For additional information about this body image dysmorphia or eating disorders in general, please reach out to us.